 2008 - Tanesha was invited to 10 Downing Street to meet Prime Minister Gordon Brown after winning Volunteer of The Year, through TimeBank, for a facilitator's role at Walthamstow School for Girls dealing with issues on self love, body image and eating disorders in young girls and how it affects them in education.

 Tanesha loves Jamaica and regularly travels to the island for business as well as philanthropic exploits.
-To get an updated list of Tanesha's activities from 2017 - 2021 please contact her as this page would go on forever.
-Her most recent role is below.
+To get an updated list of Tanesha's activities from 2017 - 2022 please contact her as this page would go on forever.
+Some former initiatives are below.

 June 2019 - Organiser and Speaker at Global Youth Forum at the 8th Biennial Jamaica Diaspora Conference in Kingston, Jamaica.